Skip to main content

 If gingivitis is not treated, a condition called periodontitis can develop.
 This affects the tissues that support teeth and hold them in place.

-If periodontitis is not treated, the bone in your jaw may be damaged.
-This may lead to small spaces opening up between the gum and teeth.
+If periodontitis is not treated, the bone in your jaw may become damaged.
+This can lead to small spaces opening up between the gum and teeth.

 Your teeth can become loose and may eventually fall out.